AdoptOpenJDK/jdk9-jigsaw/README.md

 ## Setup (all platforms)

-#### Download latest version of the JDK 9 EA
+#### Download and install latest version of the JDK 9 EA

+- Download JDK 9 EA
 Early Access build of Jigsaw JDK9 is available at [https://jdk9.java.net/jigsaw/](https://jdk9.java.net/jigsaw/).

 **Linux and MacOSX users only:** the bash script ```getJigsawJDK.sh``` in the root directory of this repo, helps download the latest Jigsaw JDK from Oracle.
 Please run this once the repo is cloned.

+**Windows users:** please feel free to run this script and if there are any tweaks to get it to work successfully, please let us know via a pull request.

+- Install JDK 9 EA

+  - Linux
+    - tar -xvf jigsaw-jdk-9*.tar
+    - mv -f jdk-9 [destination]  (might need to use `sudo` here)
+    - update your `.bashrc` or `bash_profile` with `export JAVA_HOME=[destination]`
+    - source `~/.bashrc` or `~/.bash_profile`

+  - MacOSX
+    - Please refer to this guide https://github.com/musinoli/guides/blob/master/setup_jigsaw.md (Thanks Nolita for your help)

+  - Windows
+    - Run the executable file.
+    - Follow the installation steps
+    - Make a note of the destination
+    - Edit the `JAVA_HOME` and `PATH` environment variables via the `My Computer` > `Properties` option

 ##### Verify JDK installation